remind101/request_context/README.md

 # RequestContext

-This is a gem that adds a hash containing request information to `Thread.current[:request_context]`
+This is a gem that adds Rack::Request to `Thread.current[:request_context]`.
+This may be useful, for example, if you want access to request information in your models.

 ## Installation